loomismeister/arithmos/README.md

 cmake -G "Eclipse CDT4 - MinGW Makefiles" ..
 ```

+### Eclipse CDT
-You can now open this project file in eclipse and use build to create an executable.
+You can now open this project file in eclipse and use the IDE's build to create an executable.
+Just import->generic->existing eclipse project

 You can also just run MinGW to build in command line without eclipse:
 ```bash
 mingw32-make all